top of page

 • Older adults (over 65): 1.2 to 1.5 g/kg to counteract muscle loss from aging (sarcopenia)

-• Pregnant and breastfeeding women: 1.1 to 1.3 g/kg to support foetal growth and milk production
+• Pregnant and breastfeeding women: 1.1 to 1.3 g/kg to support fetal growth and milk production

 Adjusting protein intake for your life stage ensures your body gets what it needs to function optimally.